FDA approved for more than 25 years

 Sometimes referred to as a mature hairline, hair loss caused by male pattern baldness can often start at the temples — a common area for the signs of an uneven hairline to become apparent.

-As the name androgenetic alopecia suggests, its main causes are genetic factors and androgen hormones (male sex hormones).
+As the name androgenetic alopecia suggests, its leading causes are genetic factors and androgen hormones (male sex hormones).
 These sex hormones basically attack your hair follicles when they’re converted into something called DHT.

 While male pattern baldness can cause an uneven hairline, not all uneven hairlines are due to male pattern baldness.